paulsengroup/hictk/docs/creating_cool_and_hic_files.rst

   [2024-09-26 17:08:01.224] [info]: data/4DNFIZ1ZVXC8.merged.10000.cool size: 19.64 MB

 Merging .hic files as well as a mix of .hic and .cool files is also supported (as long as all files have the same resolution and reference genome).
-When all input files contain data for multiple resolutions the ``--resolution`` option is mandatory.
+When all input files contain data for multiple resolutions, the ``--resolution`` option is mandatory.

 **Tips:**

-See the list of Tips for hictk load.
+Refer to the list of Tips from the previous section.